flowsforapex/apex-flowsforapex/docs/FAQ.md

 #### What kind of approval mechanisms can be built into a process flow?

-The Flows for APEX modeller allows you to create any sort of approval mechanism or hierarchy, using the gaphical process designer.
+The Flows for APEX modeler allows you to create any sort of approval mechanism or hierarchy, using the gaphical process designer.
 The limit here is your ability to model in BPMN.

 #### Can I have a loop in my process?